AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 To finish creating the connection, you need the following info:

-*  The public address of your RDS instance: This can be found in the AWS management console.
+*  The public address of your RDS instance: This can be found in the [!DNL AWS] management console.
 *  The port your database instance uses: Some databases have a default port, which automatically populates the `Port` field.
 This info can also be found in the setup documentation for the database.
 *  The username and password of the user you created for [!DNL Commerce Intelligence].